When a Mars Simulation Goes Wrong

 They couldn’t replace Stojanovski with a backup, either; HI-SEAS missions are set up to investigate the evolution of one particular crew over time, and besides, finding someone willing to fly out to Hawaii for an eight-month mission on such short notice would be difficult.

-Every HI-SEAS mission since 2013 has had a crew of six.
-Mission six started out that way, too, but two people were removed from the program, one of them just days before she said she was scheduled to fly from Australia to Hawaii.
+Every HI-SEAS mission since the first one in 2013 has had a crew of six.
+Mission six started out that way, too, but two people were removed from the program, one of them just days before she says she was scheduled to fly from Australia to Hawaii.
 Binsted said she couldn’t comment on why mission six went ahead with four.

 Brian Shiro, a geophysicist at the U.S. Geological Survey’s Hawaiian Volcano Observatory, who has worked on HI-SEAS since its inception, said staff deliberated whether to move forward with a smaller crew.
 “At any point along this timeline, there could have been a hard decision to delay the mission or cancel, but that’s not what they decided,” Shiro said.
 “I was on the side of the fence to delay.
 I didn’t want to start this mission because of the crew size.
-I said, guys, let’s find more people, let’s wait a few months at least.
+I said, ‘Guys, let’s find more people, let’s wait a few months at least.’
 But I was overruled.”

 He added: “This crew was very, very impressive, very professional, very motivated.
 But there were only four of them, and that left them vulnerable.”